coopsymbiotic/coop.symbiotic.cardvault/README.md

 Card Vault
 ==========

-WARNING: Please do not use this module.
-Work in progress / proof of concept.
+WARNING: Please do not use this module, it is not maintained.

 Requirements
 ------------

-- CiviCRM 4.7
+- CiviCRM 5.x+
-- PHP 5.6, php-mcrypt
+- PHP 7+ with php-mcrypt

 Support
 -------